Miss and Mister Supranational: Mister Supranational

-In 2016, the Polish businessman, producer, and international director of Miss Supranational Gerardo Von Lipinsky, founded the international male beauty contest, Mister Supranational, together with the Panamanian businesswoman Marcela Lobón, creator of WBA (World Beauty Association).
+In 2016, the Polish businessman, producer, and international director of Miss Supranational, Gerhard Parzutka von Lipinski, founded the international male beauty contest, Mister Supranational, together with the Panamanian businesswoman Marcela Lobón, creator of WBA (World Beauty Association).
 The first edition of the contest was held on December 2, 2016, at the Municipal Sports and Recreation Center (MOSIR), in the city of Krynica-Zdrój, Poland, with the participation of 36 candidates from various countries around the world, with Diego Garcy from Mexico, the first winner of the contest.

 Approximately 80 countries have participated in the contest, making it one of the most important male beauty pageants in the world.

 Editions

 The following is a list of Mister Supranational pageant edition and information.